cccbr/runningatower/content/docs/010-introduction/index.md

 ## If You Are Just Starting Out

 It may be that you have just ‘inherited’ a new tower – perhaps one where there has been no checking or maintenance for a number of years.
 Where do you start?
-For either a Novice or a Typical Steeple, we strongly recommend that you initiate a full inspection by an expert – ideally a Bell Hanger.
+For either a Novice or a Typical Steeple Keeper, we strongly recommend that you initiate a full inspection by an expert – ideally a Bell Hanger.
 This will provide a baseline for drawing up a schedule for your own regular checking and maintenance (see [Maintenance Schedule](../150-maintenance-schedule/)).

 ## Image Credits